ToprakKamburoglu/Cinema-Center-Management-System/README.md

 ## 📝 License

-This project is developed for educational purposes as part of a university coursework.
+This project is developed for educational purposes as part of a university coursework and it is also licensed under the [MIT License](LICENSE).

 Project Focus : This Cinema Center Management System demonstrates practical application of Java programming concepts, database design, and user interface development in a real-world scenario.